NakedFerret/NakedFerret.github.io/_posts/2014-02-24-webapi-indexeddb-part1.md

 permalink: /blog/17/
 ---

 In this post, I will introduce [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB).
 As the name suggests, it is a lightweight database.
 It's not a relational database however, it's a key-value database.
 It maps keys to javascript objects (or primitives).
-The API is a little more difficult to grasp than the other API's offered by Firefox OS so this post is broken up into two parts.
+The API is a little more difficult to grasp than the other APIs offered by Firefox OS so this post is broken up into two parts.
 The first part will talk about how to create the structure of the database, and how to open and close the database.

 ## The Object Store